Is this System a Kit?

 What additional software packages should I install?

 The most important package is the PointGrey package, but some other video and visual packages are required.
-We recommend installing them all!
+We recommend checking out our Getting Started with Bonsai guide for a more complete list of packages to install.

 Why isn’t Bonsai recognizing FlyCap?

-We are not sure why this happens sometimes, but we suspect a recent software update may have caused the problem.
+A recent software update caused this problem in some cases.
 First, uninstall the FlyCap/PointGrey additional package in Bonsai.
 Then, uninstall the FlyCapture software.
 Reinstall using this version of FlyCapture and make sure to install the associated USB drivers.
 Finally, reinstall the PointGrey package in Bonsai.

 What should my camera settings be?